City Centre Mural Trail

 This striking, 20-metre-high mural was installed in 2019 to celebrate the 30th anniversary of Glasgow’s Doors Open Days Festival.
 It can be found on Brown Street, not far from the River Clyde, and was painted by an all-female group of artists called the Cobolt Collective.

 Billy Connolly and Dr Connolly I Presume?

 Created to mark the 75th birthday of the much-loved Glaswegian comedian Billy Connolly in 2017, you'll find two brilliant murals around the city created from original pieces of artwork, brought to life by street artist Rogue.
 Jack Vettriano and John Byrne were commissioned to portray the 'Big Yin' in their respective styles.

 Marvel at the gable end wall on Ingram Street and you'll find all manner of Scottish wildlife coming from the spray can of Smug.
 You'll need a few photos to capture all of this huge mural.

 This cosmic installation by Recoat and Ali Wyllie brings a touch of colour to New Wynd.
 Wyllie's work is inspired by comic book and graphic design culture, lending to his use of slick, clean lines, colour choice, and geometric backgrounds.

 The Lost Giant

 The Lost Giant is part of a series, which Australian artist Stormie Mills has created across towns and cities all over the world.
-The Glasgow version wears a scarf made from Glaswegian tartan and can be found near the entrance to Sauchiehall Lane, adjacent to the well-known pub, The Griffin.
+The Glasgow version wears a scarf made from Glaswegian tartan and can be found near the entrance to Sauchiehall Lane.

 Another by artist Smug, this mural was one of the first commissioned to celebrate the Glasgow 2014 Commonwealth Games.
 You'll find this huge mural down at the Kingston Bridge.